tsmith512/tsmithcreative/content/blog/2022-03-11-congressional-district-map/index.md

 ## Creating the Map Site

-I discovered [Parcel.js](https://parceljs.org/) while looking for an easy build tool that would help me collect and transpile the Mapbox JS/CSS, my TypeScript, light SCSS, and some repetitive HTML.
-On build, it generates a static site that users could either access directly or as an embed on the official campaign website on Wix.
+I used [Parcel.js](https://parceljs.org/) as a simple build tool that would collect and transpile the Mapbox JS/CSS, my TypeScript, light SCSS, and some repetitive HTML.
+On build, it generates a static site that users can access directly or as an embed on the official campaign website on Wix.

 ### The Base Map

-Loading a map into an HTML element is easy: just add `<div id='map'></div>` to a page and make it big.
-This goes one step further to disable the 3D tilt and rotation because my map style is flat.
+Loading a map into an HTML element is easy: just add a container like `<div id='map'></div>` to a page.
+I also disabled the 3D tilt and rotation because my map style is flat.

 ``` ts